Jason Neidhart: Professional wrestling career

 Neidhart started his pro wrestling career in 1988 in Calgary for Stampede Wrestling as Jason Anderson.
-In 1989, he became Blackheart Destruction teameing with Blackheart Apocalypse (Tom Nash) as the Blackhearts.
+In 1989, he became Blackheart Destruction teaming with Blackheart Apocalypse (Tom Nash) as the Blackhearts.
 They feuded with Chris Benoit and Biff Wellington in Stampede.

-On July 8, 1991 he wrestled for WWF "Wrestling Challenge" losing to Ted DiBiase which aired on August 4.
+On 8 July 1991 he wrestled for WWF "Wrestling Challenge" losing to Ted DiBiase which aired on 4 August.

-In 1993, Neidhart was Jud Jeet Singh, billed form India in the independent promotions in Calgary.
+In 1993, Neidhart was Jud Jeet Singh, billed from India in the independent promotions in Calgary.
 In 1994, he wrestled in South Africa as Jason the Rebel for Maharaj Promotion.
-1996 was the year he became Jason Neidhart and grew a long goatee portraying Jim Neidhart.
-In 1997, he made his debut in Germany for Catch Wrestling Association (CWA) teaming with Cannonball Grizzly and Robby Brookside.
+In 1996, he became Jason Neidhart and grew a long goatee portraying Jim Neidhart.
+In 1997, he made his debut in Germany for Catch Wrestling Association (CWA) teaming with Cannonball Grizzly and Robbie Brookside.

-He lost to Duke Droese on January 18, 1998 in Mombasa, Kenya.
+He lost to Duke Droese on 18 January 1998 in Mombasa, Kenya.

-Neidhart appeared on World Championship Wrestling's WCW Worldwide taping on March 30, 1999 losing to Scott Norton in Kitchener, Ontario.
+Neidhart appeared on World Championship Wrestling's WCW Worldwide taping on 30 March 1999 losing to Scott Norton in Kitchener, Ontario.
 That same year he returned to both Germany and Calgary.

 In 2001, he worked for New Japan Pro Wrestling as Sledgehammer.
 During Neidhart's career he travelled to England, Philippines, Hungary, Austria, Lebanon, Abu Dhabi and Saudi Arabia.

 In 2009, he worked in Egypt where he lost to Al Snow and Gangrel.
 From 2013 to 2015, Neidhart wrestled in Qatar.
 In 2016, he wrestled in Sudan.
 That same year, he returned to Edmonton and retired from wrestling.